 Everyone loves a parade!
 In Los Angeles you can welcome Santa Claus when his sled lands on Hollywood Boulevard, watch a procession of colorfully decorated boats, and experience the world-famous Rose Parade.

-Get in the festive spirit with all-new holiday experiences at Universal Studios Hollywood!
-Surrounded by holiday decor, you can celebrate Christmas in The Wizarding World of Harry Potter™, enjoy the most Who-tacular Grinchmas™ celebration ever, and take a selfie with the merry and mischievous Minions.
+Get in the festive spirit with spectacular holiday experiences at Universal Studios Hollywood!
+Surrounded by holiday decor, you can celebrate Christmas in The Wizarding World of Harry Potter™, enjoy the most Who-tacular Grinchmas™ celebration ever, and end your day at Universal CityWalk, where you can enjoy world-class shopping, dining, and movies at the state-of-the-art Cinema.

 This holiday celebrate with The Grinch™, Max and all of Who-ville, during the most Who-tacular Grinchmas™ celebration ever.
 Snap a selfie with The Grinch and Max for holiday memories that last a lifetime, then enjoy the spectacular lighting of the spectacular 60-foot Seussian tree.
 Listen to cheery Christmas carols from the Who-ville singers, then decorate ornaments – prepare for messy fingers!
 Enjoy Martha May Who-vier and the Who-Dolls’ big holiday revue before settling in for story time with Cindy Lou Who.